AnkitNigam1985/stratascratch.github.io/SQL Lectures/where-is-that-row.md

 ### IN - A supercharged OR

-In the real world it is very unlikely that you will use `OR` often but it's close associate `IN` is used a lot.
 The meaning of `IN` is essentially the same as the meaning of a few conditions linked with `OR` except that it is easier to write queries with IN.

 An example is worthy of a thousand definitions so here is one: